 The music is available for purchase and streaming in most digital stores.
-The debut album "Vanbot" (2011) is available in CD format here:Buy CD
+The debut album "Vanbot" (2011) and the sophmore album "Perfect Storm" (2015) are available in CD format here:Buy CD